yodrew/darkroomretreat/manuscript/introduction.md

 [____Wow____](http://darkroomretreat.com/reports/four-darkness-experiences).

 But as Finn says, I was just getting started.
-It would take two more years, the massive shock of leaving my guru, and another successful retreat for me to grasp the significance of retreating in darkness.
+It would take two more years, the shock of leaving my guru, and another successful retreat for me to grasp the significance of retreating in darkness.

 #### andrew {#andrew}

 How did all this begin?

-My parents are far out.
-They taught me a lot of what they knew: mainly philosophy (including a big dose of politics), health, and design.
-I worshiped them and took all of it seriously.
-My intense older brother did, too, and he was as big a force in my life as they.
-Like a lot of families, we had our problems.
-Other [____*influences*____](http://darkroomretreat.com/about/bibliography-influences/) and [____*people*____](http://darkroomretreat.com/about/acknowledgments/) smoothed some of it out.
+My parents were far out.
+They taught me what they knew of philosophy, health, and design.
+I worshiped them, taking it all more seriously than they intended.
+My intense older brother was as big a force in my life as they.
+We had some problems.
+Other [____*influences*____](http://darkroomretreat.com/about/bibliography-influences/) and [____*people*____](http://darkroomretreat.com/about/acknowledgments/) smoothed things out a little.

 By age 15, I felt morose and alienated.
-But something from childhood was stirring in me.
+But something from childhood stirred in me.
 Slumped in front of the TV one day, one of the tiny people living inside it mentioned the importance of loving oneself and being happy.
 It was perfect timing.
-If my mood was like the Death Star, this advice was like Luke Skywalker's photon torpedo.
+If my mood was the Death Star, this advice was Luke Skywalker's photon torpedo.

-In a moment, I was spontaneously overcome by [____rapture____](http://darkroomretreat.com/darkness-conjecture/rapture): sublime joy in apprehending the perfect, beautiful universe I was a part of.
-It was even greater than when I was 3 and 4 years old.
-This feeling and perspective lasted three months solid.
+In a moment, I was overcome by [____rapture____](http://darkroomretreat.com/darkness-conjecture/rapture): sublime joy in apprehending our perfect, beautiful universe.
+I had felt it at 3 and 4 years old.
+Now it was bigger.
+This perspective and feeling lasted three months solid.
 When they faded, so did my previous interests.
 More than anything, I wanted to understand the cause of joy.
-I wanted it back. [____Living out____](http://warmlite.com) of a [____backpack____](http://mchalepacks.com), I independently investigated this mystery for 21 years, experimenting with philosophy, health, and design.
+I wanted it back. [____Living out____](http://warmlite.com) of a [____backpack____](http://mchalepacks.com), I independently investigated this mystery for 21 years, experimenting with the elements of my legacy: philosophy, health, and design.
 Toward the end of this period, I did my first darkroom retreats.
 Soon after, in late 2008, the answer came:

 >_A slight increase of vital energy from adolescence had caused a temporary, partial restoration of my damaged psychic integrity, revealing an enrapturing universe.
 So a massive increase from profound rest in darkness would cause permanent and complete restoration._

-With this breakthrough, my search ended and application began.
+With this breakthrough, my search ended.
+Application of my discovery began.
 I and 25 clients have tried it.
 Their results echoed my early ones.
-Over the course of my 20 retreats of 2--7 days, noticeable restoration of my psychic integrity and function has occurred.
+Over the course of my 25 retreats of 2--7 days, noticeable restoration of my psychic integrity and function has occurred.
 My body's scent has improved.
 I regained some access to my long-buried sexuality.
 From one retreat, I woke up feeling like an adult for the first time in 41 years; this feeling has not changed.
+Alongside my childish panic in the face of challenges, an adult now thinks through them.
 In retreat, symptoms of fibro-myalgia dissipate.
 Flexibility returns.
 I wake up _just knowing_ things that have always mystified me and feeling resolved about issues that have frustrated me for decades.
 Insomnia, exhaustion, and suicidal thoughts and feelings evaporate.
 Clarity, energy, relaxedness, even joy return for weeks at a time.
 Basic functioning lasts two months.
 All these came to me after going years at a time without them.

 Besides this supporting evidence, no data contradicting the basic idea has yet emerged.
 Interest in darkness is growing worldwide.
-An internationally recognized psychology professor with decades of experience as a flotation researcher unqualifiedly agrees with my theory and wants to do research with my exact method.
+I met an internationally recognized psychology professor with decades of experience as a flotation researcher.
+She unqualifiedly agrees with my theory and wants to do research with my exact method.
 Wherever I go, people are as struck as I am by the simple logic of this idea and want to try a retreat.

 As Finn says, what else can go right?